Telenav/open-source-spec/routing_basic/doc/kernighan_lin_alg.md

 The major issue for kernighan_lin is <span style="color:red"> **the cost of the algorithm is too high**</span>, which takes O(V^2*n)

-2. <span>**Kernighan Lin alg is sensitive to initial partition's result, with good initial result could convergent quickly.
+2. <span>**Kernighan Lin alg is sensitive to initial partition's result, with good initial result could convergent quickly.
 But in real case its hard to estimate that.**</span>

 ## Reference
 - [Original Paper from B.W.Kernighan and S.Lin](https://www.cs.utexas.edu/~pingali/CS395T/2009fa/papers/kl.pdf)